braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/localizing_a_campaign.md

 Braze automatically collects locale information from user devices after the SDK has been integrated.
 The locale contains a language and region identifier.

 For example, a user who has set their device to English (US) will have a language `EN`.
-The users' country is collected from their device IP address.
-These filters will be available in Braze's segmentation tool under Country and Language.
+The user's country is collected from their device IP address.
+These filters will be available in Braze's segmentation tool under **Country and Language**.

-![Filter Select Screenshot][7]
+![A list of user attributes: Age, Country, Email Available, Gender, Language, Location Available, and Push Enabled.][7]

-More technical details on how locale is retrieved can be accessed by platform:
+Check out the following resources for more technical details on how locale is retrieved based on your platform:

 - [iOS][1]
 - [Android][2]